ipspace/netlab/docs/links.md

 ## Link Types

-Lab topology could contain *lan*, *p2p*, *stub* and *loopback* links.
+Lab topology could contain *lan*, *p2p*, *stub*, *loopback* and *tunnel* links.
 The link type could be specified with the **type** attribute; when that attribute is missing the link type is selected based on the number of devices connected to the link:

 * Single node connected to a link ⇒ *stub* or *loopback* (see below)
 * Two nodes connected to a link ⇒ *p2p*